EyasuTeshome/shifttracker/soft-skills/morning-session-feedback-in-larger-teams-part1.md

 *Spend 5 minutes on this section individually*

 In this morning session, you will continue practicing how to give and receive feedback.
+This is very important for the final capstone project, since you'll be evaluated on your teamwork skills, including giving and receiving feedback.

 ### Why is feedback in larger teams important?